 Advanced lung cancer treatment in Augusta, Georgia

 Doctors Hospital of Augusta is committed to providing lung cancer screenings to facilitate the early diagnosis and treatment of lung cancer.
-Our physicians remain on the forefront of new treatments in radiation therapy, clinical trials and robot-assisted surgery.
-This ensures our patients have access to every resource possible during treatment.
+Our physicians remain on the forefront of new treatments in radiation therapy and robot-assisted surgery.

 To learn more about lung cancer prevention and treatment options, please call us at (706) 651-5864 or (706) 651-LUNG.